kckenneth/softlayer/application.md

 Although you launched GPFS from one node, you can check in other nodes after launch.
 GPFS launch and installation is different.
 You need to install GPFS in every node individually.
 However you can launch GPFS from one node.
 If there's an error, you can check at `/var/adm/ras/mmfs.log.latest`.

 ### To lookup GPFS details
+This will show you even if your GPFS are down.
+Make sure you'd check `mmgetstate -a`.
 ```
 # mmlscluster